gasparka/thesis/docs/vhdl_extensions.rst

         nexts: next_t;
     end record;

-New data model allows reading the register value as before and extends the structure to include the 'nexts' object, so that it can used to assign new value for registers, for example :code:`self.nexts.acc := 0`.
+The new data model allows reading the register value as before and extends the structure to include the 'nexts' object, so that it can used to assign new value for registers, for example :code:`self.nexts.acc := 0`.

 Integration of the new data model to the 'main' function is shown on :numref:`mac-next-main`.
-Only changes are that all the 'register writes' go to the 'nexts' object.
+The only changes are that all the 'register writes' go to the 'nexts' object.

 .. code-block:: vhdl
-    :caption: Main function using 'nexts'
+    :caption: Main function using 'nexts', in OOP-style VHDL
     :name: mac-next-main

     procedure main(self: inout self_t; a: integer; ret_0: out integer) is